FranzEricSchneider/flow_videos/README.md

 2. CNN-based regressors
     * Backbones tested: EfficientNet B0, MobileNet V3 Small, ResNet18, ConvNeXt Tiny

+These were trained against per-frame pseudo mass labels.
+I don't actually know how much mass is visible in a given frame, but I know that over a whole video a certain mass passed by.
+Frames were then assigned a pseudolabel of `total mass / frames in the video`.
 The best results came from an ensemble of CNNs.
 As a sanity check, I compared the integrated per-frame predictions to ground truth total mass per video — the ensemble tracked actual mass flow closely and consistently outperformed the SVR, though both performed reasonably well.

 ![Results](.images/totals.png)